-Quadruplet Brothers All Get Into Harvard And Yale
+Quadruplet Brothers ALL Get into Harvard and Yale

 Luckily, both Harvard and Yale pledge to meet the full demonstrated financial need of students they admit.

 Outside of the financial considerations, the brothers are taking time to appreciate their joint achievements and to weigh their options.
 The East Lakota High School seniors were all accepted to several other schools besides Harvard and Yale.
-The list of acceptances includes Georgetown, Stanford, Duke, Johns Hopkins, and Vanderbilt University among other highly competitive institutions.
+The list of acceptances includes Georgetown, Stanford, Duke, Johns Hopkins and Vanderbilt University among other highly competitive institutions.

 The gifted scholars, who all have diverse interests, say that their main concern in applying to the most elite schools was not prestige.
-According to Aaron, “We didn’t go into this thinking, ‘Oh, we’re going to apply to all these schools and get into all of them.’
+According to Aaron,

+“We didn’t go into this thinking, ‘Oh, we’re going to apply to all these schools and get into all of them.’
 It wasn’t so much about the prestige or so much about the name as it was — it was important that we each find a school where we think that we’ll thrive and where we think that we’ll contribute.”